Snyder v. Phelps: Alito's dissent

-Justice Samuel Alito was the lone dissenting justice in this case, beginning his dissent with, "Our profound national commitment to free and open debate is not a license for the vicious verbal assault that occurred in this case."
-He sternly criticized the Church's conduct writing:
+Justice Samuel Alito wrote a dissenting opinion.
+Alito began his dissent with, "Our profound national commitment to free and open debate is not a license for the vicious verbal assault that occurred in this case."
+He sternly criticized the Church's conduct, writing:

 He concluded, "In order to have a society in which public issues can be openly and vigorously debated, it is not necessary to allow the brutalization of innocent victims like petitioner."

 In a July 2011 speech, Justice Ginsburg called Alito's dissent "heart-felt" and said that it "underscored the incomparable distress suffered by the Snyder family," noting that "although no member of the Court joined him, his opinion aligned with the views of many Court-watchers, including one of the nation's newest—retired Justice Stevens, [who] recently told the Federal Bar Council he 'would have joined [Justice Alito's] powerful dissent'."
 Justice John Paul Stevens had retired in 2010.

-Subsequent developments

-In 2014, Albert Snyder revealed in an interview with Politico that he is gay, and was in a long-term relationship with a man named Walt Fisher at the time of Matthew Snyder's funeral and resulting trial.
-Fisher died of complications from lung cancer in 2011, ten weeks after the Supreme Court ruled on Snyder v.
-Phelps.